maiconfriedel/f1_data/README.md

   - `Laps`: Total number of laps completed.
   - `Points`: Points awarded based on finishing position.

+## 🔄 Data Updates
+Race data is updated every **Monday** after the race weekend, ensuring all session results and statistics have been computed and finalized.

 ## 🚀 Usage
 You can use this dataset for:
 - Data analysis and visualization.